dblock/danger-changelog/README.md

 ### Configuration

-The plugin supports following configuration options:
-* `placeholder_line` - customize '* Your contribution here.' line.

-You can configure plugin using following code:
+You can configure the plugin in `Dangerfile`.

 ```ruby
 Danger::Changelog.configure do |config|
   config.placeholder_line = "Nothing yet."
 end
 ```

+The following options are supported.

+#### placeholder_line

+Customize the `* Your contribution here.` line.
+Set the value to `nil` to stop checking for one.

 ### changelog.filename